docker/compose/docs/bundle-changes.md

 As of this point, containerd has no other additions to the bundle.
-Runtime state is currently stored in a tmp filesystem like `/run`.
+Runtime state is currently stored in a tmpfs filesystem like `/run`.